Capital Conference Program-Friday, June 27, 2025

 -

-- Coach Like a Gardner: Planting and Nurturing a Speech Team.
+- Session 265.
+Coach Like a Gardner: Planting and Nurturing a Speech Team.
 Room Zlotnik Ballroom 1

 Coaching is more than just teaching, adding a layer of complexity to our already challenging educator roles.
 This session will help you begin founding, building, and maintaining a speech and debate team through the lens of a gardener who wants to see their plants survive and grow.
 Topics will include recruiting, time management, leadership styles, goal setting, tournament scheduling, booster clubs, and social media.
 There will be opportunities to ask questions, and you will leave with a student-friendly resource about building a team.
 Chad Flisowski, Pasadena ISD.